Simple Flooring Cost Calculator

 - Enter the type of floor

-- Enter the square footage of your project OR measure the lengths and widths of your rooms (more on how to measure below if you don’t know how)
+- Enter the total square footage of your project OR number of rooms

-- Choose the quality of flooring you want: budget, mid-range, or most durable
+- Choose the quality of the flooring you want: budget, average, or most durable

 What type of flooring are you installing?